 Challah has long been a symbolic centerpiece for a Rosh Hashanah spread.
-It’s at the heart of many Jewish celebrations, including Shabbat and Purim.
-I wanted to learn more about challah bread—and what makes it different from other braided breads.
+It’s at the heart of many Jewish celebrations, including Shabbat and Purim, but is a comforting—abiet challenging—braided bread worth enjoying year-round.

 What Is Challah Bread?

 Challah is a Kosher loaf of braided bread.
 The simple dough is made with eggs, water, flour, yeast and salt.
 The bread is typically pale yellow in color because so many eggs are used, and it has a rich flavor, too.
-(Challah refers to the mitzvah [a blessing or good deed] of separating out a portion of the dough before you begin braiding as a contribution to the Kohen [priest].
-This commandment is called the hafrashat challah.)
+Some challah recipes call for inclusions like raisins, honey or seeds.
+It all depends on the celebration and your preferences.

 How to Make Challah Bread